-> Last year, the carrier agreed to a one-way code share with Air China Ltd. and has existing one-way code shares with Deutsche Lufthansa AG (LHA), Emirates, South African Airways, Hawaiian Holdings Inc. (HA)’s Hawaiian Airlines and Japan Airlines Co.
+Last year, the carrier agreed to a one-way code share with Air China Ltd. and has existing one-way code shares with Deutsche Lufthansa AG (LHA), Emirates, South African Airways, Hawaiian Holdings Inc. (HA:US)’s Hawaiian Airlines and Japan Airlines Co.

 To contact the reporter on this story: Mary Schlangenstein in Dallas at email@example.com